ddjr/advent_three_driving_around_chirstmas_tree/README.md

 ^v delivers presents to 3 houses, because Santa goes north, and then Robo-Santa goes south.
 ^>v< now delivers presents to 3 houses, and Santa and Robo-Santa end up back where they started.
 ^v^v^v^v^v now delivers presents to 11 houses, with Santa going one direction and Robo-Santa going the other.
-Your puzzle answer was 2360.
+Your puzzle answer was XXXX.